 The twelfth, amethyst.
 By the purple-colored amethyst is signified Matthias, who was deemed worthy of the divine fire at the division of tongues and, for his fervent desire to please the One who chose him, took the place of the fallen one. - Having borrowed this from what was said about the stones by Saint Epiphanius in application to the leaders of the tribes of Israel, we repeat here, for the exercise of readers, as suppositions and guesses about the truth known only to the One who revealed it.
 In any case, it is true that the foundations and precious stones are the Apostles, possessing the properties of one, another, another stone, and all together the distinctive and best in all stones.
 Therefore, I ask not to consider the proposed reflections as if forcibly invented.
 For by indicating the particular properties of the virtue of each of the Apostles, we do not deny their commonality and unity, but only wish to reveal the complete identity uniting them among themselves like a chain.")

-"And he showed me a river ..." - or stream - "... of the water of life, clear as crystal, ..." - crystal is literally rock crystal.
 Imagine, a river pure as rock crystal.
 A pure river of the water of life - of the Holy Spirit - "proceeding from the throne of God and of the Lamb." - the water of the Holy Spirit flows out upon all the saved from under the throne of God.

-"In the middle of its street and of the river, on this side and on that, was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and the leaves of the tree were for the healing of the nations."
-(Revelation: 22; 2) That is, the tree of life continuously bearing fruit and leaves for the healing of the nations.
+That is, the tree of life continuously bearing fruit and leaves for the healing of the nations.
 What does healing mean?
 Healing from ignorance.
 Healing from the consequences of the passions that are in a person.
 They will be healed gradually in paradise further and further.
 That is, if a person struggled with passions, but some consequences of the passions always remain.
 Yes, right?
 There remains a residue in a person - informational noise, right?
 The will is fixed, but the noise remains, and it is healed by the leaves of the tree of life.

-"And there shall be no more night; and they shall not have need of the light of a lamp nor the light of the sun, because the Lord God will shine upon them; and they shall reign forever and ever."
-(Revelation: 22; 5) Imagine, an eternal Kingdom that will never end again?
+"There shall be no night there: They need no lamp nor light of the sun, for the Lord God gives them light.
+And they shall reign forever and ever" (Revelation 22:5).
+Imagine, an eternal Kingdom that will never end again?

 If the prophet Daniel was told to seal up, remember, right?
 Then here John is forbidden to seal up, because the time has already come.
 Not sealed up - means that each time during the fulfillment of prophecies we already clearly understand what is being spoken of.